AqwamCreates/DataPredict/docs/API/Models/AsynchronousAdvantageCritic.md

 * rewardAveragingRate: The higher the value, the higher the episodic reward, but lower the running reward.

+* totalNumberOfReinforcementsToUpdateMainModel: The required total number of reinforce() function call from all child models to update the main model.

 #### Returns:

 * ModelObject: The generated model object.